sriramyy/chipsplit_poker/README.md

 **NOTE: Application has not been tested in a while so reliability/stability is not guaranteed**

+## File Instructions
+All code placed into `main.dart`.
+Again, code has not been ran for a while so code might not currently work.

 ## Android Emulator (Pixel) Photos
 Utilized an Android emulator to test and enhance reliability.